salilab/imp/modules/algebra/README.md

  geometry.
 And versions of the function for both types of storage are exported to python, so one could also write generic functions in python.

- For %example, IMP::atom::get_rmsd() takes any combination of IMP::algebra::Vector3Ds or IMP::core::XYZs or IMP::core::XYZsTemp as arguments.
+ For example, IMP::atom::get_rmsd() takes any combination of IMP::algebra::Vector3Ds or IMP::core::XYZs or IMP::core::XYZsTemp as arguments.
 Versions for all combinations of those are exported to python.